Tsiri/RHEIA/docs/index.rst

 Introduction
 ============

-The Robust optimization of Hydrogen systEms In renewable Applications (RHEIA) framework provides a robust optimization and uncertainty quantification tool for hydrogen-based energy systems and external system models.
+The Robust optimization of renewable Hydrogen and dErIved energy cArrier systems (RHEIA) framework provides a robust optimization and uncertainty quantification tool for hydrogen-based energy systems and external system models.
 A brief overview on the features of RHEIA is provided in :ref:`lab:functionalities`, followed by a detailed illustration on how to connect your own model (Python based, open source or closed source) in :ref:`lab:connectingyourownmodel`.